Dynamic Product Ads are magical.

 All that said, a few months ago when Jon and I decided that our May training would be on Dynamic Ads, I committed to spending some serious time getting my hands dirty.
 I interviewed marketers about how they’re using dynamic ads, and mastering the topic with confidence.

 Turns out that my fears weren’t completely unfounded; a lot of folks I talked to felt the same way.
 As such, there’s an incredible amount of variance in how Facebook advertisers use Dynamic Ads.
 Some rely on complex spreadsheets-to-database automatic uploads via FTP.
 Many are only utilizing 28-day add to cart remarketing.
 And even more common were those who set things up a year ago and haven’t changed them since.

 I quickly realized there’s a very wide range of opinions, concerns, and personal experiences on the subject.
-In speaking with dozens of agencies and consultants and running my own experiments, I’ve uncovered several pro tips for optimization that I think everyone can use to improve their Dynamic Product Ad results.
+In speaking with dozens of agencies and consultants and running my own experiments, I’ve uncovered several pro tips for How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action. that I think everyone can use to improve their Dynamic Product Ad results.

 I chose to focus on remarketing here since the majority of advertisers use Dynamic Product Ads with that goal in mind.

 Onwards to optimization!

 Separate View and Add To Cart

 One of the most common missteps I observed in my research was when advertisers would combine “View” and “Add to Cart” in the same An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. targeting.